hyeok-jong/crud-project/Readme.md

 - Check out `backend/controllers/postControllers.js` for examples of setting up APIs for CRUD methods.
 - Check out `backend/middleware/` for examples of creating middleware.
 - Check out `backend/test.js` for debugging examples or use Postman.  `node test.js`.
+- Check out `frontend/src/pages/Board/Board.jsx` to see how to all custom APIs.
+- Here, when clicking the add, delete, refresh, or edit button, the data will first be sent to the API.
+After the API processes the request and sends back the updated data, the state will be updated accordingly, and then the updated state will change the store(redux).
+- All data manipulation is handled strictly by the backend to ensure consistency and reliability.